House of Representatives of the Philippines: Membership

 There are two types of congressmen: those who represent geographic districts, and those who represent party-lists.
-The first-past-the-post (simple plurality voting) method is used to determine who represents each of the 243 geographic districts.
+The first-past-the-post (simple plurality voting) method is used to determine who represents each of the 254 geographic districts.
 The party-list representatives are elected via the party-list system.
 The party-list representatives should always comprise 20% of the seats.

-Originally set at 200 in the ordinance of the 1987 constitution, the number of districts has grown to 243.
+According to the 1987 Constitution, the House of Representatives shall be composed of not more than 250 members.
+It also mandates party-list representatives shall constitute 20 percent of the total number of representatives.
+Originally set at 200 in the ordinance of the 1987 Constitution, the number of districts has grown to 254.
 All of the new districts are via created via piecemeal redistricting of the then existing 200 districts, and via the creation of new provinces and cities.
-The constitution gave Congress to nationally redistrict the country after the release of every census, but this has not been done.
+The Supreme Court explicitly clarified that Congress can increase the 250-seat limit piecemeal (one by one) rather than through a single general law.
+The Constitution gave Congress to nationally redistrict the country after the release of every census but this has not been done.

 The original 200 districts meant that there should have been 50 party-list representatives.
-However, the constitution did not give the specifics on how party-list congressmen should have been elected.
+However, the Constitution did not give the specifics on how party-list congressmen should have been elected.
 This led to presidents appointing sectoral representatives, which were then approved by the Commission on Appointments; only a handful of sectoral representatives were seated in this way.
 With the enactment of the Party-List System Act, the first party-list election was in 1998; with the 2% election threshold, a 3-seat cap and tens of parties participating, this led to only about a fraction of the party-list seats being distributed.
 Eventually, there had been several Supreme Court decisions changing the way the winning seats are distributed, ensuring that all party-list seats are filled up.